Global Pad\'e approximations of the generalized Mittag-Leffler function and its inverse: Introduction

-Despite a wealth of analytical information about the (generalized) Mittag-Leffler function, its behavior as a holomorphic function and dependence upon the parameters are largely unexplored, because there seem to be no numerical algorithms available to compute the function accurately for all parameters.
-Gorenflo et al. \cite{Gorenflo2002} studied the computation of the generalized Mittag-Leffler function of a complex variable for different positions of argument $z$ in the complex plane.
-The Taylor series definition and asymptotic series serve the cases where the absolute value $|z|$ is small and large, respectively.
-Hilfer and Seybold \cite{Hilfer2006} reported a simpler algorithm to compute the generalized Mittag-Leffler function than the one in \cite{Gorenflo2002}.
-It's also worth pointing out that Podlubny \cite{Podlubny2005} provided a MATLAB routine for evaluating the generalized Mittag-Leffler function with desired accuracy.
+There are several approaches to the numerical computation of the (generalized) Mittag-Leffler function.
+Gorenflo et al. \cite{Gorenflo2002} studied the computation of the generalized Mittag-Leffler function $E_{\alpha,\beta}(z)$ and its derivative for all values of the parameters $\alpha>0$, $\beta\in\mathbb{R}$, and all values of the argument $z\in\mathbb{C}$.
+Hilfer and Seybold \cite{Hilfer2006,Seybold2008} reported a simpler algorithm to compute the generalized Mittag-Leffler function based on mixed techniques such as Taylor series, asymptotic series, and integral representations.
+It is also worth pointing out that Podlubny \cite{Podlubny2005} provided a MATLAB routine for evaluating the generalized Mittag-Leffler function with desired accuracy.
+Moreover, Garrappa \cite{Garrappa2015a} presented an efficient method to evaluate the Mittag-Leffler function based on the numerical inversion of its Laplace transform.
+The corresponding MATLAB code is made freely available, \cite{Garrappa2015b}.